QW19952/GIP-Project-Code/README.md

 # GIP-Project-Code
-Design and investigation of testing equipment for characterisation of parallel-connected lithium-ion battery cells
+Code used in my 2024 GIP Project: Design and investigation of testing equipment for characterisation of parallel-connected lithium-ion battery cells

 #PC
 Everything required for the PC client is within the file PCCLientScritpt.py and should run with the required libaries imported